LoneDev6/GarageDoor/README.md

 - Play the game and when you find an untraslated text the program will dump it and add it to the file `translation.ini`
 - Edit the file `translation.ini` (no need to restart or close the game) and translate the new text (default value `OOOOOOOO_TRANSLATE_ME_OOOOOOOOO`)
 - Be sure not to break the .ini file removing `=` symbol, `[Phrases] `and `[Settings]`
+- If you want you can submit a pull request so I can merge your translations with the main ones

 ## Contributors
 - [LoneDev](https://github.com/LoneDev6 "LoneDev")